 - Your loved one’s final healthcare expenses, such as life support

-You Have These Options Following Your Accident in Ohio
+Your Options Following an Accident in Ohio

 Car accident victims have options available following a car accident caused by uninsured or underinsured drivers.

-You Can File a Claim Against Your Own Insurance Policy
+File a Claim Against Your Own Insurance Policy

 Ohio uninsured and underinsured motorist (UM/UIM) insurance coverage is an optional, supplemental type of insurance that any driver can purchase and file a claim against if a negligent driver has no coverage.
 Since Ohio does not require motorists to carry this coverage, it may not be part of a standard policy.